kelvgooding/kelvgooding/README.md

 ![giphy(2)](https://user-images.githubusercontent.com/82043281/172653372-f3cb768f-ea68-40c0-96ab-4ad743a903de.gif)

-Creating projects and scripts for fun and personal/work use.
+Creating scripts, applications and projects for fun and personal/work use.
 In doing this, i am experienced in:

 - Scripting/Automation
 - SQLite3